-The cognitive approach combined with constructive and cooperative practices enable effective teaching and meaningful learning - with Common Core or any other approach or curriculum.
+The cognitive approach combined with constructive and cooperative practices enable effective teaching and meaningful learning - with any approach or curriculum, whether in preK-12, higher education or at workplace.

 The cognitive approach creates the foundation, because students' thinking needs to change - not just their behaviour.